 # Queues and Routing

-Queues and routing rules work together to organize how incoming filings reach clerks for review.
-Queues are the columns clerks see on their filing queue board.
-Routing rules automatically assign filings to the right queue or clerk when they are submitted.
+Queues and routing rules organize how incoming filings reach clerks for review.
+Queues group filings for review; routing rules automatically assign a filing to a queue, user, or priority when it is submitted.

 ## Review Queues